 Is it safe to delay my period using the combined contraceptive pill?

-Most brands of the combined contraceptive pill can be used in this way, including Microgynon, Rigevidon, Cilest and Yasmin.
-If you use phasic pills, however, you should consult your doctor before using this method to delay your period (see below).
+Most brands of the combined contraceptive pill can be used in this way, including Microgynon, Rigevidon and Yasmin.
+If you use phasic pills, however, you should consult your doctor before using this method to delay your period.

-For more information on the different brands of the combined contraceptive pill, see our online clinic.
+For more information on the different brands of combined contraceptive pill, see our online service page.